firavoyage/blogging/one ui.md

   - home app `lawnchair`
 - samsung app settings: messages: more settings: auto delete otp messages `on`
 - filter and sort: show system apps `on` <!-- unfortunately, phone is not shown in the list of "samsung app settings". you can search it and you can find the app for it though. -->
-  - call settings: call settings settings
+  - call settings: call settings settings <!-- i do not use phone calls. but it would be good to default to capture everything. it's better to screen record manually for chat apps and audio record (or take a vid) in the physical world. -->
+    - record calls
+      - voice transcription
+        - auto transcribe voice recordings `on`
+        - auto transcribe recorded calls and direct voicemail `on`
-    - record calls: auto record calls `on`
+      - auto record calls `on`
 - remove
   - sogou keyboard
   - (all apps of zhcn names) <!-- no internationalization implies low quality. --> <!-- i guess i would just use paratheses. `[]` feels fit in a terminal. `{}` is like js template string. -->